Live Chat Visual Assist Platform Pricing Documentation Security

 not by policy.

 Visual Assist sessions are end-to-end encrypted using ECDH key exchange and AES-256-GCM.
 Your page content is never readable by our servers.
-There is no session recording, no content storage, and nothing to breach.
+No session recording, no content storage, nothing to breach.

 How it works